craigpaul/moneris-api/README.md

 ### Peek Into The Vault

-If you have the need to look up the masked credit card number, or perhaps the full credit card number, you can peek into the Vault.
+If you have the need to look up the masked credit card number you can peek into the Vault.

 ```php
 $card = CreditCard::create('4242424242424242', '2012');